pocket-id/website/docs/client-examples/jellyfin.md

 > [!WARNING]
 > Due to the current limitations of the Jellyfin SSO plugin, this integration will only work in a browser.
 When tested, the Jellyfin app did not work and displayed an error, even when custom menu buttons were created.
+> Current work-flow:
+> - Web browser: Login using SSO
+> - App (Android-App, iOS-App, Smart-TV-App, Windows-App): Login via QuickConnect only
+>
+> To login to any app, you have to click on "QuickConnect", then:
+> 1. Open the web browser on your phone or PC and navigate to your Jellyfin
+> 2. Login using Pocket ID
+> 3. Accept the QuickConnect-ID from the app

 > [!NOTE]
 > To view the original references and a full list of capabilities, please visit the [Jellyfin SSO OpenID Section](https://github.com/9p4/jellyfin-plugin-sso?tab=readme-ov-file#openid).